BioDivHealth/Template_Repo/README.md

 # Template_Repo
-A proposed repository design for projects
+A proposed repository design for projects.